jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- Fix Planner test "should display hours of the day using 24-hour notation when locale is portuguese"

 - Planner
   - Add hover with title explaining hour with full date
   - Create weekly planner integrated with calendar (+ tests)